ShirshenduR/Streamify/README.md

 # 🎧 Streamify

-**Streamify** is a modern, open-source music streaming platform that lets you search, play, and download music for free — ad-free.
-Built using **React + Vite** and **Django REST**, it features a sleek dark UI, Google login, liked songs, and playlist management.
+**Streamify** is a modern, open-source music streaming platform that lets you search, play, like, and download music for free — ad-free.
+Built using **React + Vite** for the frontend and **Django REST** for the backend, it features a sleek dark UI, Google login, per-user liked songs, and playlist management.
+All music data is fetched via the [unofficial JioSaavn API by @sumitkolhe](https://github.com/sumitkolhe/jiosaavn-api).

-> This project is intended for **educational purposes only** and uses the [unofficial JioSaavn API by @sumitkolhe](https://github.com/sumitkolhe/jiosaavn-api) to fetch and stream music data.
+> This project is for **educational purposes only** and does not store or redistribute music files.

 ---

 ## ✨ Features

 * 🔐 Google login (via Firebase)
-* 🔍 Search for songs, albums, artists
+* 🔍 Search for songs, albums, artists (JioSaavn API)
-* ▶️ Stream music with smooth player UI
+* ▶️ Stream music with a modern, mobile-friendly player (NowPlaying & MiniPlayer overlays)
+* ❤️ Like/unlike songs (per user, synced with backend)
+* 📂 Create & manage custom playlists
 * ⬇️ Download tracks with 1-click
-* ❤️ Like/unlike songs
-* 📂 Create & manage custom playlists
-* 🌓 Dark themed UI (Figma designed)
+* 🌓 Dark themed, Figma-inspired UI
-* 📱 Fully responsive frontend
+* 📱 Fully responsive frontend (mobile-first)
+* 🏷️ Library page with liked songs and playlists
+* 🔄 Real-time like/unlike sync across UI

 ---